danielmolina81/deep-learning-challenge/README.md

             ![](Pics/features.png)

-        - What variable(s) should be removed from the input data because they are neither targets nor features?
+        - What variables were removed from the input data because they are neither targets nor features?

             The variables that won't be used in the model are **EIN** and **NAME** as they are identification columns.

             ![](Pics/id_variables.png)

-    - Compiling, Training, and Evaluating the Model
+    - **Compiling, Training, and Evaluating the Model**

-        - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+        - How many neurons, layers, and activation functions were selected in the neural network model, and why?

             - The initial model was set with 3 layers (Input, hidden and output) as a basic model
             - 20 neurons were selected in the input layer, a number within the range recommended which is up to the number of features (43)